 There is a significant demand now for sustainable products and processes.
 The main reason for this is that creating more eco-conscious products and implementing sustainable processes can help us reduce our impact.
 For example, by reducing waste and enhancing resource efficiency.

-Sustainable procurement also helps minimize energy consumption and carbon emissions.
+Sustainable procurement also helps minimise energy consumption and carbon emissions.
 Additionally, it will help you comply with environmental guidelines.
 Therefore, incorporating sustainable procurement practices into your business will put less strain on the planet.
+In the UK, the Procurement Act places greater emphasis on environmental and social value in public contracts, requiring businesses to integrate sustainability into their procurement processes to remain competitive and compliant.

 Summary